bronti/kotlin/libraries/ReadMe.md

     JDK_17="path to JDK 1.7"
     JDK_18="path to JDK 1.8"

-The main part of kotlin runtime and all tools are compiled against JDK 1.6 and also there are two extensions for the standard library which are compiled against JDK 1.7 and 1.8 respectively, so you need to have all these JDKs installed.
+The main part of the Kotlin standard library, `kotlin-stdlib` is compiled against JDK 1.6 and also there are two extensions for the standard library, `kotlin-stdlib-jre7` and `kotlin-stdlib-jre8`, which are compiled against JDK 1.7 and 1.8 respectively, so you need to have all these JDKs installed.

 Then you'll be able to build tools and libraries with: